oxylabs/how-to-scrape-google-images/README.md

 [![](https://dcbadge.vercel.app/api/server/eWsVUJrnG5)](https://discord.gg/GbxmdGhZjq)

-Real time google image scraper.
-The process is automated by sending HTTP requests to retrieve image data which is then parsed and saved.

 ## Scrape Google Images using Oxylabs’ Google Images Scraper API

-For this tutorial, we will use [Google Images Search API](https://oxylabs.io/products/scraper-api/serp/google/images) to get the Google images related to the one given in the query.
-This API helps us retrieve all the related images and the URLs (where these images are hosted).

-To use this API, you must create an account on Oxylabs and get the API credentials.
+You can also scrape public Google Images data with  [Google Images Search API](https://oxylabs.io/products/scraper-api/serp/google/images).
+Keep in mind that this is a paid tool but you may get a free 7-day trial.
+Once you get a trial or a subscription, to use this API, you must create a user account on the Oxylabs dashboard and get the API credentials.
 These credentials will be used in the later stages.

 ## Step 1 - Setting up the environment